 Someone who wants to throw a tantrum on the internet will actively seek out the biggest audience for their tirade.
 But a delighted customer will only give you an attaboy if it doesn’t take very much time out of their day.

 Start by including a “review us” link in the email signature of any transactional emails, customer service emails, etc. The recipient need only click this link to be taken to a review platform of your choice.
+Keep in mind that a great customer service department will be able to encourage more reviews from your buyers.
+Using these customer care job examples and skills, you’ll have an easier time finding staff that brings out the best in your customers.
+And that’s a good thing, as happier buyers are much more likely to leave positive reviews.

 Even then, you’ll need to reach out to customers to encourage them to offer feedback, leave a review or speak positively on behalf of your brand.
-And there’s no better way to do that than via email.
+And, there’s no better way to do that than via email.

-For a product review
+For a Product Review

 Hi [First name],